GenesysCloudBlueprints/react-app-with-genesys-cloud-sdk/blueprint/index.md

 ```bash
 npx create-react-app name-of-your-app --template typescript
 ```

-If you're configuring an existing React app, it is suggested that you use a version greater than v16.0, since the sample app uses React hooks introduced in React v16.0
+If you're configuring an existing React app, it is suggested that you use a version greater than v16.0, since the sample app uses React hooks introduced in React v16.0.
+See the tsconfig.json file in the root directory of this project for a typescript configuration example.

 ### Installing NPM Packages